Ordinary and almost ordinary Prym varieties: Purity results

-When $\ell=2$ and $p$ is odd, we consider the stratification of $\R_{g,2}$ by $p$-rank.
-We give a lower bound for the dimension of the $p$-rank strata, Proposition \ref{Phalfway}.
+When $\ell=2$ and $p$ is odd, we consider the stratification of ${\mathcal R}_{g,2}$ by $p$-rank.
+Proposition \ref{Phalfway} gives a lower bound for the dimension of the $p$-rank strata.
 Since this section is only about double covers, the subscript $\ell=2$ is dropped from the notation for simplicity.